xing0047/rewrite/datasets/ReadMe.md

 #### ImageNet-S

 First, you should have a copy of ImageNet dataset.
 A way to do this is to download from [here](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
-Save it to `local_data/ImageNet`.
+Save or soft-link it to `local_data/ImageNet`.

 Then, follow instructions given [here](https://github.com/LUSSeg/ImageNet-S).
 ```